sid2k3/Movie-Recommender-Engine/additional_info.md

 #### Content Based Recommender

-This class takes the metadata with tags (5000 most common keywords, top_cast, director, genre) from the DataProcessor class as input and generates a matrix which stores the occurrence of each tag for each movie.
+This class takes the metadata with tags (5000 most common keywords, top_cast, director, genre) from the DataProcessor class as input and generates a matrix that stores the occurrence of each tag for each movie.
-Every row of this matrix is a vector which tells us about the tags a particular movie contains.
-Similarity matrix is then computing by calculating the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between each movie vector and all other vectors.
+Every row of this matrix is a vector that tells us about the tags a particular movie contains.
+Similarity matrix is then computed by calculating the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between each movie vector and all other vectors.

 Then each row of this matrix is partially sorted to include only the top k most similar movies for each movie.
 Whenever recommendations are needed for a movie this recommender simply returns the data stored in the final resultant matrix for